Prebriefing

 9. Author’s suggested definition:

-1. “Prebriefing is an educator designed phase of simulation that is implemented at a designated time prior to the ‘hands-on’ scenario and includes both orientation tasks and learner engagement activities that will enhance learner satisfaction, participation, and effectiveness of the simulation experience”.
+1. “Prebriefing is an educator designed phase of clinical simulation that is implemented at a designated time prior to the ‘hands-on’ scenario and includes both orientation tasks and learner engagement activities that will enhance learner satisfaction, participation, and effectiveness of the simulation experience”.

 Page-Cutrara, K. (2015, July).
 Prebriefing in nursing simulation: A concept analysis.
 Clinical Simulation in Nursing, 11(7), 335-340.